Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Section 139 of the Companies Act, 2013 mandates that every company shall appoint an auditor at the Annual General Meeting (AGM) of the company for auditing its books of accounts.
 The auditor appointed should be a Chartered Accountant in practice, and the appointment should be made for a period of five consecutive years.

 The auditor appointed by the company is required to express their opinion on the financial statements prepared by the company, including the balance sheet, profit and loss account, cash flow statement, and other documents required to be prepared under the Company Law provisions.
-The auditor is required to verify the books of accounts, ensure that they are maintained as per the prescribed standards, and report any discrepancies or non-compliance found during the audit.
+The auditor is required to verify the books of accounts, ensure that they are maintained as per the prescribed standards, and report any discrepancies or non-compliance found during the tax audit due date.

 • Form No. 3CA is used when a person doing business or profession is already required to get their accounts audited under any other law